- 📖 Geeky Medics OSCE Book

 - No visible signs of trauma

-When non-accidental injury, specifically head trauma, is suspected, the clinician should be looking for signs of raised intracranial pressure, such as bradycardia, decreased respiration rate, apneic episodes, and bulging fontanelles.
+When head trauma, is suspected, the clinician should be looking for signs of raised intracranial pressure such as a reduced level of consciousness, bradycardia, reduced respiratory rate, apnoeic episodes, vomiting and bulging fontanelles.

 At this stage, acute and reversible causes of the infant’s altered mental status need to be investigated.

 - Full blood count

 - All of the above investigations return normal results.

 Given the history and the presence of bilateral retinal haemorrhages on fundoscopy, this child needs an urgent CT head to look for signs of intracranial pathology.